The space between.

 I have had some patients tell me that I am a better couples therapist than individual therapist.
 I think that derives from the model of working directly with that fragile bond, not just talking about it.
 I think it comes from increasing that safe space while sharing intimate details in the presence of the partner.

 All couples fight.
 Healthy relationships aren’t about no fighting; they aren’t about ‘the good divorce’ where things aren’t talked about—but where everything is talked about.
 Couples with a healthy connection know how to repair.
 Fights are about emotional connection and disconnection not about kids, sex and money.
 Secure effective dependency makes people stronger.

 Many couples tell me they have been to couple’s therapy. once, two, three sessions.
-That is not therapy.
-That said, eft is not supposed to be a long-term therapy; its 8-20 sessions.
+That is not marriage counseling.
+That said, eft is not supposed to be a long-term marital/relationship therapy; its 8-20 sessions.
 Plus, with a method that works couples stay in therapy.
 With more complicated issues, PTSD, OCD etc. it can take longer because their therapy is slower.
 Most importantly, couples are afraid to experience and express their emotional needs; they are ashamed of their attachment needs.
 This model reduces that shame and gives them a space to confront themselves and their partners.

 EFT creates permanent changes in individuals and couples emotional life.
 It is a bottom-up therapy.
 That means that it does not simply teach skills (i.e.-communication) but it effects a powerful corrective emotional experience that itself changes the connection and hence the communication.
 Eft reduces depression, anxiety and PTSD as well as having a strong impact on other psychological symptoms.
 Think about it . . . when we feel safe we thrive.